KeeMeng/MKB-Syntax-Highlighting/README.md

 - Whether or not to show hints automatically
 - Number of lines to show in the pop up, put a big number to show everything
 - Whether or not to show a message after linting code
+- Whether or not to auto lint code after editing
 - Whether or not to show a message after minifying code
 - Which browser to use to open the wiki